kailash-manasarovar/statement/docs/timeline/2024/october.md

 - *The poison prepared by my own family*, to me, points to the Lopez-Canos, including Carmen Cano who will pass me when leaving my apartment building at the end of this month, and smile at me.
 - Over the month I see numerous messages about my strength; *you're really strong*, I read regularly.
 - Towards the end of the month, these messages become even more frequent.
-- This is when I'm back from [Fatima](#fatima-20-26th-october) and the poison I'm ingesting is worse and they have also doused all my belongings in pesticides.
+- This is when I'm back from [Fatima](#fatima-20-26th-october) and the poison I'm ingesting is worse, and they have also doused all my belongings in pesticides.
 - I'm certain the intention was murder.
 - At the time, I'm so high it's difficult to think straight about anything, but I do wonder how other porn-gang targets have fared over the decades if the gangs consider me a strong person.